tamasmajer/refjs/README.md

 ### A Single Function

-The `ref` function's behavior depends on the first argument's type.
+The `ref` function's behavior depend on the first argument's type.

 ```javascript
 ref(firstArgument, ...options)